PHP2560-Statistical-Programming-R/shiny-app-epi-wizard/description.md

 ### Contributions:

 * Sadia Sharmin - Created the functions for risk ratio and risk difference calculations.
 Designed the comparison graphs and download functions.
 Created graph and download functions for risk data panel.
+Designed the 'Example Data' panel.
 Designed the layout of the App.
 * Ze Zhang - Created the functions for rate ratio and rate difference calculations.
 Created graph and download functions for Person-time data panel.
+Designed and created all interpretation functions for the App.
+Designed the 'Introduction' panel.
 Design the structure of the App.
 * Catrina Mueller-Leonhard - Created the functions for Odds Ratio, AR, AR%, PAR, PAR% calculations and graphs.
 Designed the theme of the App.

 &nbsp;